 - On the other hand, things that seem complex can be quite simple.
 A cool feature that seems complicated can be installed in a few minutes with a plugin, or a design change that looks like it could take hours can be completed in a few minutes.
 Occasionally one of my clients will ask me to add some design element to our list of tasks, noting that it will probably take a long time, so I should make it a low priority, and they’ll be surprised to learn that I can get it done pretty fast.
 That’s why you should check with your designer about all your ideas, even if you’re not sure whether they’re feasible.

 - Some of the bells and whistles that you want for your website will cost you extra.
-From premium themes to premium plugins, there are lots of ways to spend money on a website, from the embellishments that visitors experience to the functionality on the back-end of your site.
+From premium themes to premium plugins, there are lots of ways to spend money on a website.
 Often there’s a free option, and sometimes the bells and whistles are just an unnecessary cost that won’t impact your bottom line.
 For example, I often advise my clients to splurge on stock images, because top-notch imagery is eye-catching and looks professional, plus it can be used on the site, in graphics, and for marketing.
 Conversely, I sometimes advise against spending a bunch of money to launch an online store when the website doesn’t yet have enough traffic to support such an endeavor.

 - Standards matter.
 A while back, Google decided to penalize websites that weren’t coded to display well on mobile phones.
 Any website that wasn’t adequately coded was demoted in Google’s search-engine rankings, and these websites’ traffic dropped — in some cases, it dropped considerably, resulting in a negative impact on the businesses’ bottom line.
 Sometimes you’ll need to update your website to conform with these types of standards, which is why it’s useful to have a pro looking after your website on a regular basis.